BioinfoIPBLN/reanalyzerGSE/README.md

 ## reanalyzerGSE arguments
 Please refer to the help page for futher details.
-Please be aware that a txt containing arguments can be provided to '-options'
+Please be aware that the yml file with all arguments can be provided to '-options'.
+See the [template](https://github.com/BioinfoIPBLN/reanalyzerGSE/blob/main/scripts/config_template.yaml):
 ```
 reanalyzerGSE.sh -h
 		-h | -help # Type this to get help